amomsi/RHCA-Performance-Study-Guide/glossary.md

 * SCHED_FIFO - A real-time scheduler.
 Priorities can range from 1 to 99, with 1 being the lowest and 99 being the highest.
 A process in SCHED_FIFO will stay running on a CPU until it is pre-empted by a higher priority process, blocked by an I/O request, or the process voluntarily calls sched_yield() to give up the CPU.
 Selected with chrt -f priority.

 * SCHED_RR - An extension on SCHED_FIFO.
 All the same rules apply, but processes now also get a maximum time slice on the CPU before they are pre-empted.
 Selected with chrt -r

+###ext3/ext4 Journal modes

+* ordered: Only metadata is recorded in the journal.
+Journal entries will only be committed after all file data has been flushed to disk.

+* writeback: Only metadata is recorded in the journal, but data ordering is not preserved.
+This is rumored to be the fastest method, and internal file system integrity is guaranteed, but after a crash and recovery, old data may show up inside files.

+* journal: All data is first stored in the journal before being written out to disk.
+This give the best reliability for the file system but can be the worst performer in most workloads.
+In workloads with many small writes, this could help increase performance since the disk elevator gets a chance to group writes together.